 The Barossa has a rich 175 year old culture and architectural history and encompasses the wine growing areas of the Barossa Valley and Eden Valley.

 The Barossa is home to more than 150 wineries, with over 80 cellar doors and a winemaking heritage dating back to 1842.
-The secret to the highly praised vineyards and the organic fresh produce is the fertile soil – something which has assisted in making the Barossa a world-class food and wine destination.
+The secret to the highly praised vineyards and the organic fresh produce is the fertile soil – something which has assisted in making the Barossa a world-class food and wine destination, arguably more so that Victoria’s wine regions.

 It is home to some of Australia’s finest restaurants, inspired by fresh food, local wine and produce from the region.